Mobile, Alabama: Carnival and Mardi Gras

-Carnival celebrations in Mobile were canceled during the American Civil War.
-In 1866 Joe Cain revived the Mardi Gras parades when he paraded through the city streets on Fat Tuesday while costumed as a fictional Chickasaw chief named Slacabamorinico.
-He celebrated the day in front of the occupying Union Army troops.
-In 2002, Mobile's Tricentennial celebrated with parades that represented all of the city's mystic societies.
+Mardi Gras parades were revived by Joe Cain in the 1860s.
+He paraded as a fictional "undefeated Chickasaw chief" supported by a band of "Lost Cause Minstrels" in defiance of Union-led Reconstruction.
 Founded in 2004, the Conde Explorers in 2005 were the first integrated Mardi Gras society to parade in downtown Mobile.
-The society has about a hundred members and welcomes men and women of all races.
-In addition to the parade and ball, the Conde Explorers hold several parties throughout the year.
-Its members also perform volunteer work.
-The Conde Explorers were featured in the award-winning documentary, The Order of Myths (2008), by Margaret Brown about Mobile's Mardi Gras.
+The Explorers were featured in the documentary, The Order of Myths (2008), by Margaret Brown about Mobile's Mardi Gras.

 Archives and libraries

-The National African American Archives and Museum features the history of African-American participation in Mardi Gras, authentic artifacts from the era of slavery, and portraits and biographies of famous African Americans.
-The University of South Alabama Archives houses primary source material relating to the history of Mobile and southern Alabama, as well as the university's history.
-The archives are located on the ground floor of the USA Spring Hill Campus and are open to the general public.

-The Mobile Municipal Archives contains the extant records of the City of Mobile, dating from the city's creation as a municipality by the Mississippi Territory in 1814.
-The majority of the original records of Mobile's colonial history, spanning the years 1702 through 1813, are housed in Paris, London, Seville, and Madrid.
-The Mobile Genealogical Society Library and Media Center is located at the Holy Family Catholic Church and School complex.
-It features handwritten manuscripts and published materials that are available for use in genealogical research.
+The National African American Archives and Museum features the history of African-American participation in Mardi Gras, slavery-era artifacts, and portraits and biographies of famous African Americans.
+The Doy Leale McCall Rare Book and Manuscript Library at the University of South Alabama are open to the public and house primary sources relating to the history of the university, Mobile, and southern Alabama.
+The Mobile Municipal Archives contains the extant city records, dating from the Mississippi Territory period.
+The Mobile Genealogical Society Library and Media Center features handwritten manuscripts and published materials that are available for use in genealogical research.

-The Mobile Public Library system serves Mobile and consists of eight branches across Mobile County; its large local history and genealogy division is housed in a facility next to the newly restored and enlarged Ben May Main Library on Government Street.
+The Mobile Public Library system serves Mobile and consists of eight branches across Mobile County.
+Its local history and genealogy division is located near the Ben May Main Library on Government Street.
 The Saint Ignatius Archives, Museum and Theological Research Library contains primary sources, artifacts, documents, photographs and publications that pertain to the history of Saint Ignatius Church and School, the Catholic history of the city, and the history of the Roman Catholic Church.